Multiple sclerosis (MS)

 Early symptoms and signs of the disease that occur particularly frequently in MS are:

-• Sensory disturbances: The sensory disturbances often begin in the fingertips or feet and spread to the arms or legs.
-Typical symptoms are a feeling of numbness or tingling (formication), tightness around the joint and hip, pain and reduced sensitivity, for example to temperature.
+• Sensory disturbances: Typical symptoms include numbness or tingling (formication) in the arms and legs, feelings of tension around the joints and hips, pain and reduced sensitivity, for example to temperature.
 The so-called neck flexion sign is also widespread.
 Those affected experience an electrifying, sudden shooting sensation along the spine when they bend their head forward.

-• Visual disturbances: Three out of four people affected suffer from visual impairment – usually due to a temporarily inflamed optic nerve (optic neuritis).
-Acute inflammation often leads to eye pain, which intensifies when the eyeballs are moved.
-Blurred vision as if through a veil, impaired color vision or when reading small print, double vision, flashes of light or loss of visual field are other possible symptoms.
+• Visual disturbances: Many patients suffer from temporary visual disturbances – due to a temporarily inflamed optic nerve (so-called optic neuritis).
+Acute inflammation often causes pain in the eye area, which intensifies when the eye is moved.
+Blurred vision as if through a veil, impaired color vision or when reading small print, flashes of light or loss of visual field are other possible symptoms.

 • Muscle paralysis: Multiple sclerosis is also characterized by reduced muscle strength and even paralysis, which can be accompanied by rapid fatigue when walking, tension and stiffness.